 Where to begin with restoration?
 Unfortunately, there’s no perfect formula.
 Best practices vary depending on site conditions, desired future condition, and your capacity.
 Planning ahead is key.

-Get started with the Utah State University Research Report on Phragmites restoration (click the image to the left), then work through the steps below.
+Get started with the Utah State University Research Report on Phragmites restoration, then work through the steps below.

 Step 1: Create a restoration plan